MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_create_purchaseinvoiceline.md

 ---

 # Create purchaseInvoiceLines
-Create a purchaseInvoice in Dynamics 365 for Financials.
+Create a purchase invoice line object in Dynamics 365 for Financials.

 ## HTTP request